-Executive Skills Development Surgical Leadership Program is organized by Harvard Medical School (HMS) and will be held during Sep 10, 2018 - Sep 16, 2019 at Boston, Massachusetts, United States of America.
+Surgical Leadership Program is organized by Harvard Medical School (HMS) and will be held from Sep 10, 2018 - Sep 15, 2019 at Harvard Medical School, Boston, Massachusetts, United States of America.
 This CME Conference has been approved for a maximum of 30.00 AMA PRA Category 1 Credits.

 Surgeons who currently hold or wish to attain a leadership position, including leadership of: